 The Film

-Did you know there were Muslims who helped save Jews in Poland during the Holocaust?
+Did you know there were ethnic Muslims who helped save Jews during the Holocaust?

-It is a powerful saga that will finally be told, both as history, and, maybe even more importantly, a lesson for the present.
+With so much hatred in the world right now, this film reveals that during a far worse reality—the Holocaust—Jews and Muslims got along.
+Because they knew each other, they trusted each other.
+It is a powerful saga that will finally be told, both as history, and more importantly, a lesson for the present.

 “Whoever saves a single life is considered by scripture to have saved the whole world.”